-Stories and ideas are my forte.
 I write from both personal experience (the failures and successes) and I write to share the stories, research, and ideas of other brilliant people.
 This blog started as a column about making the transition to the professional world, figuring stuff out, and finding out what's important for you and your career.
 It has evolved into a blog on business, generating ideas, entrepreneurship, management, design, and teaching writing workshops.
 Other times, it's just an exploration into life, living and being.
-Join me for the ride.

-I am a storyteller, writer and designer.
 My work dances at the intersection of architecture, technology, urbanism, psychology and creative design inspiration.
 I am interested in designing environments that enable people to be and live at their best.
 In the world I imagine, people live meaningful, deliberate, sustainable lives, full of serendipity, spontaneity and joy.
 I teach classes and workshops on writing, narrative development, and storytelling.
-I also offer a few one-on-one consulting and coaching spots for high-impact individuals.
+I used to do one-on-one consulting but I rarely have time for that anymore.
 Join me as I unpack the psychology and stories of who we are and why we do what we do, and dream of what the future world can look like.
 If we can imagine it, we can make it.

 How do ideas happen?
 Where does the inspiration come from?
 When you have a good idea, what do you do with it?